 I spent some time with a friend this morning who is also a family lawyer.
 We were discussing financial settlements.
 She, like many family lawyers, tries her hardest to help her clients to agree how to divide their finances between them, without using the courts.
+Why would we think it is important to avoid the courts?
+Couples only have one pot of money to pay for all the costs of the divorce and the settlement.

 I’m going to take them for every penny